rwth-iat/aas-submodel-template-to-py/README.md

 ## Code Templates

-- `code_templates`: This directory contains the Jinja templates for the classes that will be generated.
-You can add and use new templates or modify the existing ones to change the structure of the generated classes.
+The `code_templates` directory contains the Jinja templates for the classes that will be generated.
+You can add new templates, modify existing ones, or change the structure of the generated classes according to your requirements.

 ## Support and Contribution